vtexdocs/dev-portal-content/docs/guides/vtex-io/Storefront-Guides/boosting-performance/vtex-io-documentation-debugging-performance-issues.md

 updatedAt: "2022-12-13T20:17:44.952Z"
 ---

-In the e-commerce business, website performance and user experience are closely connected.
+In the ecommerce business, website performance and user experience are closely connected.
 That means that performance can directly impact sales conversion rate, user session time, among other relevant metrics.

 A series of tools are available to measure website performance, such as [Lighthouse](https://developers.google.com/web/tools/lighthouse)/[PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/) and [SpeedCurve](https://speedcurve.com/).